The ketogenic diet has come a long way from its humble beginnings.

 We talked to experts to find out exactly how long you should follow the keto diet.

 Remind me, what is the keto diet?

 The goal of following a mostly fats diet is to put your body into ketosis.
-Studies show that it’s easy to get this wrong if you’re not following a proper plan (like this Keto plan here).
+Studies show that it’s easy to get this wrong if you’re not following a proper plan.
+Many have had success on this Keto plan here.